dojscart/remote-payments-developer-docs/docs-site/api/api-definitions/prose/parameters/transactionSourceDescription.md

-Information regarding the transaction source type.
+Information about the transaction source type.